Welcome to the most festive time of the year!

 We are back with another herb that is sure to aid you in your natural journey through the wintertime.
 With last month's featured herb being Milk Thistle, we decided to keep it all in the family with this month's featured herb being Blessed Thistle.

 Although these two herbs share the same last name, there is a difference between the two when it comes to nutritional benefits.
-While Milk Thistle is mainly known for its healing effects for the liver and digestive system, Blessed Thistle is mainly known for its boosting effects of stimulating the production of breastmilk for breastfeeding mamas.
+While Milk Thistle is mainly known for its beneficial effects on the liver and digestive system, Blessed Thistle is mainly known for its boosting effects of stimulating the production of breastmilk for breastfeeding mamas.

 For an herb that helps a woman continue to produce one of the most healing elixirs on the planet, I'd consider that herb blessed indeed!
 It's name (otherwise known as Holy Thistle as well) also came from its ability to cure the plague during the Middle Ages.
 Still, there's nothing like the gift of that liquid gold!